Bobbi Law: Playing career

-On 25 November 2021, Law signed with the Newcastle Knights to be a part of their inaugural NRLW squad.
+On 25 November 2021, Law signed with the Newcastle Knights Women to be a part of their inaugural NRLW squad.

 In round 1 of the delayed 2021 NRL Women's season, Law made her club debut for the Knights against the Parramatta Eels.

 On 2 October 2022, Law played in the Knights' 32-12 NRLW Grand Final win over the Parramatta Eels.

+In March 2023, she signed with the St. George Illawarra Dragons.

+In July 2023, Law made her club debut for the Dragons against her former club the Newcastle Knights.

+In October 2023, Law signed a two-year extension with the Dragons, keeping her in red and white until the end of 2025.